Dre Campbell Farm

 15 Natural Ways to Get Rid of Earwigs (Pincher Bugs)

-A large infestation of earwigs can damage garden crops.
-As a result, it is necessary that you get rid of them if you spot many of them.
+A large earwig infestation can damage garden crops.
+As a result, it is necessary that you get rid of them if you spot many of these pests.

 Earwigs (pincher bugs) fall into the insect order Dermaptera [1].
-They are found everywhere but Antarctica because they can’t handle the cold.
-They are dark brown to reddish-brown and have long, flat bodies.
+They are found on every continent except Antarctica because they can’t handle the cold temperatures.

 How to Get Rid of Earwigs Naturally

-Below are the top solutions to get rid of earwigs in the garden, potted plants, and home organically.
+Below are some of the best solutions to get rid of earwigs in the garden, potted plants, and home organically.

 1. Soapy Water